Characteristics of a Sustainable SMS Implementation

 Be Realistic: Know SMS Implementation Myths

-Another major pitfall during SMS implementation is having the wrong expectations about implementation.
+Another major pitfall during SMS implementation is having the wrong expectations about what the aviation SMS will bring to your company.
 Wrong expectations result in a false sense of security.
 Some of these myths are:

 - Safety manager owns the risk management program; and

-- Employees will be receptive of the SMS program.
+- Employees will be receptive of the SMS initiative.

 These above points can be true, but little in life is handed to us on a silver platter – the above points included.
 Safety performance and getting employees comfortable with safety changes are two things that safety managers have to work extremely hard to make happen.

-Where many programs run into problems is not setting realistic deadlines.
-This is a problem because:
+Where many SMS initiatives run into problems is not setting realistic deadlines for implementation activities.
+This is a problem because an unrealistic deadline:

 - Creates pressure to conform to standards that aren’t feasible;

 - Causes managers to "pencil-whip" requirements, such as seen in "paper-SMS;"